EWaterman/EWaterman.github.io/_posts/Ch9/0009-09-01-printer-comparison-table.md

 **If you’re only printing in very small numbers** (25 or less) **your best option price wise is probably a local printer.** That would most likely entail some additional setup however since most local printers aren’t set up for comics.

-**If you’re doing a major run** (250+ copies), **you’ll probably save money by going with a larger printer.**

-To help you out I’ve amassed a list of printers with their estimates.
-I couldn't embed the table nicely in the webpage but you can check it out on google docs [here](https://docs.google.com/document/d/1mdNTBiC3UrBuoelf-tuUUWjCRUcIyp8KmGB_AWjaHPw/edit?usp=sharing).
+**If you’re doing a major run** (250+ copies), **you’ll probably save money by going with a larger printer.** To help you out [I’ve amassed a list of printers with their estimates](https://docs.google.com/document/d/1mdNTBiC3UrBuoelf-tuUUWjCRUcIyp8KmGB_AWjaHPw/edit?usp=sharing).

-All price estimates are in USD and are based off the specs for my personal comic which are:
+All price estimates in my document are in USD and are based off the specs for the comic I was making at the time which were:

 - **32 pages** (not including cover)
 - **Gloss coating** (interior pages and cover)